HISTORY OF THE SANTA TRAIN

 specialized in obsolete products.
 It was intended to be a gift for my two boys.
 Like typical little boys they played with it for about an

 hour reverting to the box it came in for more lasting enjoyment.
-When Christmas was over, we packed it away and almost forgot
+We packed it away and almost forgot